 Today we are also taking a decision of great historic significance.
 We resolve to build a better future for all people, including the millions who have been denied the chance to lead decent, dignified and rewarding lives and to achieve their full human potential.
 We can be the first generation to succeed in ending poverty; just as we are the last to have a chance of saving the planet.
 The world will be a better place in 2030 if we succeed in our objectives.

 What we are announcing today – an Agenda for global action for the next fifteen years – is a charter for people and planet in the twenty-first century.
-Children and young women and men will find in the new Goals a platform to enable them to become positive agents for change and to channel their infinite capacities for activism into the creation of a better world.
+Children and young women and men are critical agents of change and will find in the new Goals a platform to channel their infinite capacities for activism into the creation of a better world.

 “We the Peoples” are the celebrated opening words of the UN Charter.
 It is “We the Peoples” who are embarking today on the road to 2030.
-Our journey will involve Governments as well as Parliaments, the UN system and other international institutions, local authorities, business and the private sector, the scientific and academic community, civil society – and all people.
+Our journey will involve Governments as well as Parliaments, the UN system and other international institutions, local authorities, civil society, business and the private sector, the scientific and academic community – and all people.
 Millions have already engaged with, and will own, this Agenda.
-It is an Agenda of the people, by the people and for the people – and this, we believe, will ensure its success.
+It is an Agenda of the people, by the people, and for the people – and this, we believe, will ensure its success.

 The future of humanity and of our planet lies in our hands.
 It lies also in the hands of today’s younger generation who will pass the torch to future generations.
 We have mapped the road to sustainable development; it will be for all of us to ensure that the journey is successful and its gains irreversible.